 I would love love LOVE if you could leave a review in the comments… I love hearing what you thought, any changes you made, the stories behind what made you try my recipes.
 Also, if you share a photo on Instagram, please tag me @desertislanddishes, it makes my day to see you making my creations!

-A perfect pistachio pesto pasta, made with gorgeous green pistachios that give it the most amazing texture and nutty flavour.
+A perfect pistachio pesto, made with gorgeous green pistachios that give it the most amazing texture and nutty flavour.
 It's a level up from jarred pesto pasta I can tell you!

 - Cuisine: Italian